NtwaliHeritier/ror-social-scaffold/README.md

 # Project :  social media
 In this project we practiced building associations between models.
+And we practiced active record queries.

 ## Build-With